OskarKamil/WatchedFilmsWPF/README.md

 # WatchedFilmsWPF

+## About

+Watched Films Tracker is a comprehensive application designed to help film enthusiasts track and manage their watched films.
+With a user-friendly interface, it allows users to record, organize, and search through their film collection with ease.
+Whether you're keeping track of films you've watched, planning to watch, or compiling detailed statistics about your viewing habits, Watched Films Tracker is the perfect tool for any movie lover.

 ## Features

 - **Film Information:** Store comprehensive details about each film, including English title, original title, type, release year, personal rating, watch date, and comments.